apache/servicecomb-pack/docs/user_guide.md

    **Note:** If you define `spring.application.name ` parameter when start alpha,  You need to specify this service name in Omega via the parameter `alpha.cluster.serviceId`

+## Cluster

+Alpha can be highly available by deploying multiple instances, enable cluster support with the `alpha.cluster.master.enabled=true` parameter.